 So many bariatric patients are asking if the keto diet is the proper diet for them.
 Note that I am not a nutritionist or a doctor.
 I am not an expert.
-For me, this diet does not work.
+For me, the keto diet does not work.
 I honestly feel that it’s a fad and, as bariatric patients, we should concentrate on eating the healthiest, best food possible since we’re so limited.
 Having said that, there are many good things about keto that you can apply to a bariatric life.
-If you want to do this diet, I’m not here to judge or stop you.
+If you want to do keto, I’m not here to judge or stop you.
 I want you to educate yourself further and be informed.
 I would also suggest that you don’t follow the normal keto diet, but one that has been adapted specifically for bariatric patients.

 So, what is a keto diet?